-In the event you missed the third-party data-breach trend, simply look to what was arguably the seminal security event of the decade: the Target breach, where a compromised third-party credential resulted in the loss of about 100 million credit cards.
+In the event you missed the third-party data-breach mega-trend, simply look to what was arguably the seminal security event of the decade: the Target breach, where a compromised third-party credential resulted in the loss of about 100 million credit cards.
 Then Equifax and Home Depot, and more followed.
 According to the 2017 Trustwave Global Security Report, third-party remote access was the cause of 63% of data breaches in 2016–2017 and shows no sign of decreasing.

-Back to Halt and Catch fire: In the fourth episode of season 3, Joe MacMillan learns that he has been fired as a contractor for General Atomics, a third party doing work for the Department of Defense.
+Back to Halt and Catch fire: In the fourth episode of season 3, Joe MacMillan learns that he has been fired as a contractor for General Atomics, a third party vendor doing work for the Department of Defense.
 Joe is one of the series protagonists who you can’t help but love and hate.
 He is an astute and ruthless businessman with a showman’s bravado; but struggles with self-esteem and confidence that makes him volatile and untrustworthy.
 At around minute 39 of the episode he discloses to a partner that, despite losing his contract, he still has valid Department of Defense credentials for remote access.
 How did he get them?
 Just like every other third party, they were given to him by the customer who required his services.
 He and his co-conspirator plot to use these credentials to gain access to DoD technology, in Joe’s words, “before they figure out my credentials still work.”

 Is this far-fetched drama?
 Absolutely not!
 Larger organizations may have 100 or more third party vendors that require secure, remote access to their networks, often with elevated or administrative credentials.
-Multiply the 100 third party vendors by the number of support technicians or professional service engineers or other types of users at each vendor and you can quickly be dealing with ten thousand individual credential holders that you don’t control, hire, or fire.
+Multiply the 100 third party vendors by the number of support technicians or professional service engineers or other types of users at each vendor, and you can quickly be dealing with ten thousand individual credential holders that you don’t control, hire, or fire.
 Think about that—you may have more “outsiders” with privileged access than internal employees; and, like Joe MacMillan, because they are not your employee, you have no way of knowing when they get fired.

-The TV industry may use this as a plot point in their show, but to those of us in the cybersecurity world this is something we strive to make the world aware of on a day to day basis.
+The TV industry may use this as a plot point in their show, but to those of us in the cybersecurity world this is something we strive to make the world aware of on a day-to-day basis.
 Organizations rely on third-parties to provide their product or service, but often these relationships aren’t regulated.
 Without the right secure, remote access software, your credentials are likely in the hands of someone who no longer works for one of your third parties.
 In other words, your organization could have tons of Joe MacMillan types accessing your network with nefarious intent.